Beacon Theatre - New York City (photo: Cinema Treasures)

 http://www.beacontheatrenyc.com

-The 3154-seat Beacon Theatre was originally named the Roxy Midway and was intended to be the first theatre in a city-wide Roxy Circuit owned by William Fox after he acquired control of the 6,000-seat Roxy Theatre at Seventh Avenue & 50th Street.
-However, before it opened, Fox went bankrupt and the theatre sat unused for about two years, before Warner Brothers took it over with a policy of a first-run movie and vaudeville.
+The Beacon was originally named the Roxy Midway and was intended to be the first theatre in a city-wide Roxy Circuit owned by William Fox after he acquired control of the 6,000-seat Roxy Theatre at Seventh Avenue & 50th Street.
+However, before it opened, Fox went bankrupt and the theatre sat unused for about two years before Warner Brothers took it over with a policy of a first-run movie and vaudeville.
+Designed by architect Walter W. Ahlschlager of Chicago (who also designed the Roxy Theatre), the Beacon Theatre opened on December 24, 1929.

-An article in the March 1930 issue of Moving Picture Review and Theatre Management claims that when Warner Brothers took over the as yet unused theatre, it completely gutted the auditorium and built a new one with Rapp & Rapp as contractors and Stanly C. Zoest in charge of the project.
-The new auditorium, described as a mixture of Byzantine and Moorish styles, took six weeks to complete by 200 workers on a day-and-night schedule.
-The new auditorium was eight stories high from ground floor to the dome in the ceiling, and featured murals along the side walls painted by the famous Danish artist, Valdemar Kjoldgaard.
-Its most striking feature is the oval first lobby, which is reportedly a one-quarter scale version of the Roxy's grand rotunda.
+An article in the March 1930 issue of Moving Picture Review and Theatre Management claims that when Warner Brothers took over the unused theatre, it completely gutted the auditorium and built a new one with Rapp & Rapp as contractors and Stanly C. Zoest in charge of the project.
+The new 3,154-seat auditorium, described as a mixture of Byzantine and Moorish styles, took six weeks to complete by 200 workers on a day-and-night schedule.
+Rising to a height of eight stories from ground floor to the dome in the ceiling, the auditorium featured murals along the side walls painted by the famous Danish artist, Valdemar Kjoldgaard.
+A striking feature is the oval lobby, which is reportedly a one-quarter scale version of the Roxy's grand rotunda.

 Console of Wurlitzer Organ, Op.
 1891 (1928) at the Beacon Theatre - New York City (photo: Diego LaJolla)